Jake-Carter/MaximSDK_RPI/README.md

 For a board to debug, I will be using the MAX78000FTHR with the provided microUSB cable.

 ## Software Requirements
 Raspberry Pi has many OS versions compatible with the RPI 4B, but I have elected to use Raspberry Pi OS (64-Bit).
-The 64-bit version will only run on RPI 3/4/400 hardware, so any older boards will not be supported by this version of the Maxim SDK.
-Since I will be using VSCode, I obviously elected for the OS with a UI, but the drivers provided here should also work on headless version of the OS.
-It is iomportant to note that this version of Open On-Chip Debugger (OpenOCD) was compiled specifically for an AARCH-64 OS, so the OpenOCED binary file WILL NOT work on a 32-bit OS.
+The 64-bit version will only run on RPI 3/4/400 hardware, so any older boards will not be supported by this version of the MSDK.
+Since I will be using VSCode, I obviously went for the OS with a UI, but the drivers provided here should also work on headless version of the OS.
+It is iomportant to note that this version of Open On-Chip Debugger (OpenOCD) was compiled specifically for an AARCH-64 OS, so the OpenOCD binary file WILL NOT work on a 32-bit OS.

 If starting from a fresh OS image, I recommend using the provided RPI imager (https://www.raspberrypi.com/software/).